 The Company has contingent liabilities related to legal and tax proceedings and other matters arising in the ordinary course of business.
 We record a liability when we believe that it is both probable that a liability will be incurred and the amount of loss can be reasonably estimated.
 We evaluate developments in legal matters that could affect the amount of the liability accrual and make adjustments as appropriate.
 Significant judgment is required to determine both probability and the estimated amount of a loss or potential loss.
-We may be unable to reasonably estimate the reasonably possible loss or range of loss for a particular legal contingency for various reasons, including, among others, because: (i) the damages sought are indeterminate; (ii) the proceedings are in the relative early stages; (iii) there is uncertainty as to the likelihood of settlement and the outcome of any negotiations with respect thereto; (v) there is uncertainty as to the likelihood of settlement and the outcome of any negotiations with respect thereto; (v) there remain significant factual issues to be determined or resolved; (vi) the relevant law is unsettled; or (vii) the proceedings involve novel or untested legal theories.
+We may be unable to reasonably estimate the reasonably possible loss or range of loss for a particular legal contingency for various reasons, including, among others, because: (i) the damages sought are indeterminate; (ii) the proceedings are in the relative early stages; (iii) there is uncertainty as to the likelihood of settlement and the outcome of any negotiations with respect thereto; (v) there remain significant factual issues to be determined or resolved; (vi) the relevant law is unsettled; or (vii) the proceedings involve novel or untested legal theories.
 In such instances, there may be considerable uncertainty regarding the ultimate resolution of such matters, including a possible eventual loss, if any.
 In the opinion of management, it is expected that amounts, if any, which may be required to satisfy such contingencies will not be material in relation to the accompanying consolidated financial statements.

 In connection with a commercial transaction that closed during 2002 among Liberty, Vivendi Universal S.A. ("Vivendi") and the former USA Holdings, Inc., Liberty brought suit against Vivendi and Universal Studios, Inc. in the United States District Court for the Southern District of New York, alleging, among other things, breach of contract and fraud by Vivendi.
-On June 25, 2012, a jury awarded Liberty damages in the amount of ε 765 million, plus prejudgment interest, in connection with a finding of breach of contract and fraud by the defendants.
-On January 17, 2013, the court entered judgment in favor of Liberty in the amount of approximately ε 945 million, including prejudgment interest.
+On June 25, 2012, a jury awarded Liberty damages in the amount of 6765 million, plus prejudgment interest, in connection with a finding of breach of contract and fraud by the defendants.
+On January 17, 2013, the court entered judgment in favor of Liberty in the amount of approximately 6945 million, including prejudgment interest.
 The parties negotiated a stay of the execution of the judgment during the pendency of the appeal.
-Vivendi filed notice of its appeal of the judgment to the United States Court of Appeals for the Second Circuit.
-Subsequent to December 31, 2015
+Vivendi has filed notice of its appeal of the judgment to the United States Court of Appeals for the Second Circuit, and, in that court, Liberty intends to seek a higher rate of pre-judgment interest than what the district court awarded.
+As a result, the amount that Liberty may ultimately recover in connection with the final resolution of the action, if any, is uncertain.
+Any recovery by Liberty will not be reflected in our consolidated financial statements until such time as the final disposition of this matter has been reached.